jasonconnysr/krazy-kat-peeking/readme.md

 # Krazy Kat Peeking

-Bootstrapping a React project from scratch.
+Lightweight boilerplate for React with TypeScript.